Bricklou/kubestro/docs/first-thoughs/README.md

 Kubernetes API with custom resources.

 For example, let's say we want to deploy a Minecraft server.
-We will have to ceate a new custom resource for it.
+We will have to create a new custom resource for it.
 This custom resource will be managed by the Minecraft game manager.
 This game manager will be responsible for creating the game server, managing it and also providing the frontend files to extend the interface.
 This also include all the possible logic and actions related to a servers like managings backups, worlds, mods, etc.